fitbenchmarking/fitbenchmarking/docs/source/contributors/workflow.rst

 Release branches
 ================

-Most work should be branched off, and merged into, master.

-The exception is when we are near a release, and then the contributor must make the decision of whether the code will enter this release, or wait for a future one.

 Branches named `release-*` are protected branches; code must be approved by a reviewer before being added to them, and automated tests will be run on pull requests to these branches.
-If code is to be included in the release, it must be pulled into this branch and not master.
+If code is to be included in the release, it must be pulled into this branch from master.

 Release branches should have the format `release-major.minor.x`, starting from `release-0.1.x`.
 When the code is released, we will tag that commit with